freesh/docker-neos/README.md

 The local image build will be tagged und reused for other projects with the same php version.
 For saving discspace.

+## Overrides

+### docker-compose.override.yml

+Create a _docker-compose.override.yml_ file to override the default _docker-compose.yml_.
+This file is automaticly loaded and merged by running ```docker-compose up```.
+For more informations see https://docs.docker.com/compose/extends/#understanding-multiple-compose-files

+### own configurationfiles

+tbd.

 ## TBD